 For first time travelers to Busan who wish to maximize your time visiting the city, then we recommend a stay at Ibis Hotel located very near Seomyeon the most entertaining area of Busan.
 From there you can easily reach Jagalchi Market or Gamcheon Village.

-The hotel has good value for money and serve a delicious breakfast.
+The hotel has good value for money and serves a delicious breakfast.
 You can book here.

 Lotte Hotel Busan

 This hotel has an excellent location.
-It’s perfect for shopping, there are duty free shops, casino and Lotte mall all connected.
+It’s perfect for shopping, there are duty-free shops, casinos and Lotte mall all connected.
 You can also try various selections of food at the underground food avenue.
 Lottel Hotel Busan is at the heart of everything.

-You can also enjoy the rooftop pool with the great view of the city.
+You can also enjoy the rooftop pool with a great view of the city.

 In conclusion about Jagalchi Fish Market

-To immerse yourself in the Korean culture, a visit to Jagalchi Market in Busan is a must.
+To immerse yourself in Korean culture, a visit to Jagalchi Market in Busan is a must.
 Jagalchi is also the largest and most famous fish market in Korea.
-Hence, make sure to add it in your to-do list when visiting South Korea.
+Hence, make sure to add it to your to-do list when visiting South Korea.

-We had a very good time strolling through the alleys of the markets and also eating delicious and fresh fish there.
-After our visit we walked across the road to the BIFF Square which was super convenient.
+We had a very good time strolling through the alleys of the markets and also eating delicious fresh fish there.
+After our visit, we walked across the road to BIFF Square which was super convenient.